Samsung Galaxy Note 7: Software

-The Galaxy Note 7 is supplied with Android 6.0.1 "Marshmallow" and an updated version of Samsung's proprietary TouchWiz user interface and software suite codenamed "Project Grace".
+The Galaxy Note 7 is supplied with Android 6.0.1 "Marshmallow" and an updated version of Samsung's proprietary TouchWiz user interface and software suite named TouchWiz Grace UX.
 It features an "always-on display" mode, which can display a clock and notifications on-screen when the device is not in use; different clock styles and support for notifications from third-party apps were added for the "Grace" version.
 The Screen off memo feature also leverages this mode, allowing users to write notes on the always-on display.
 The OS also features several new tools supporting the S Pen stylus, including translation, a screen magnifier, and a GIF recording tool.
 The previous suite of note-taking apps were also consolidated into a single Samsung Notes app.
+The Galaxy Note 7 can run Android 10 with One UI 2.5 via custom ROMs.

 The Galaxy Note 7 introduces a security feature known as "Secure Folder"; it allows users to create a private workspace, protected by an authentication method, with separate user data and apps that are sandboxed from the main system.
 Installed apps can be cloned into Secure Folder, and users can designate whether notifications generated by apps in the Secure Folder are displayed from outside it.
 Secure Folder is based on the Samsung Knox 2.7 technology, which also added the ability for enterprises to control the distribution of system updates, and improvements to mobile device management and Microsoft Exchange Server integration.

 The device also introduces Samsung Pass, a platform allowing apps to provide biometric authentication using its iris scanner.
 Samsung reached partnerships with several major U.S. banks to explore the integration of Samsung Pass into their mobile apps.